kodecocodes/i10t/xcode-source-editor-extensions/xcode-source-editor-extensions.markdown

 }
 ```

-This accept a String representing the command identifier which you formatted in the dynamic command creation as {Bundle Identifier}.{Font Name}.
+This accept a `String` representing the command identifier which you formatted in the dynamic command creation as ``{Bundle Identifier}.{Font Name}``.
 The method first obtains arrays representing the period delimited components of the `bundleIdentifier` and the incoming `commandIdentifier`.

 It then checks that the count of items in the `command` array is one more than the count for those in `bundleIdentifier`.
 This enables a check to see that the `commandIdentifier` consists only of the bundle identifier followed by a command name.
 In this case, the command name would be the font name.